contrera/hello-world/README.md

 # hello-world
-These are small changes to test the comit procedure
+These are small changes to test the commit procedure